ProgramCOVID-19 Federal Assistance e311

 May municipalities use ARP funds to promote increased home ownership among low-income residents or increase energy efficiency in homes?

-The American Rescue Plan Act (“ARP”) of 2021 was signed into law on March 11, 2021, and includes numerous provisions directly related to increasing homeownership along with increased appropriations for several existing programs that address the energy efficiency of homes.
+The American Rescue Plan Act (“ARP”) of 2021 was signed into law on March 11, 2021, and includes numerous provisions directly related to increasing homeownership among low-income individuals and families.
+Provisions within the ARP also increase appropriations for existing programs that address the weatherization and energy efficiency of homes.

 Promoting increased home ownership among low-income residents